ndu2/gitlab-time-tracker/documentation.md

 gtt edit
 ```

-You can omit the id to edit the last added time record.
+You can omit the id to edit to bring up a list of the latest records to choose from.

 **Delete a local time record by the given id:**